LilaGuill/deliveroo-frontend/README.md

 **Functionalities**

-- Get meals from api
+- Get meals from API
 - Add meal to the Basket
 - Increment quantity into the basket
 - Decrement quantity into the basket